 Both categories of doctors are diagnosing and treating patients for a wide variety of medical issues, but D.O.s may additionally specialize in holistic patient care and preventive medicine.

 Within these two main categories, we can see numerous specialties.
-Doctors may be working in the fields of immunology, radiology, plastic surgery, pediatric or geriatric healthcare, urology, or allergy to mention just a few specializations.
+Doctors may be working in the fields of immunology, radiology, plastic surgery, pediatric or geriatric healthcare, urology, or allergy, to mention just a few specializations.

 During the past decades, we have witnessed tremendous technological advancements and improvements in the sector of medicine.
-There has also been a huge improvement in patient care, but today, physicians face also huge challenges.
+There has also been a huge improvement in patient care, but today, physicians also face huge challenges.